Eschatologue/CM_wiki/docs/spells/1st-level.md

 You can't have more than one familiar at a time.
 If you cast this spell while you already have a familiar, you instead cause it to adopt a new form.
 Choose one of the forms from the above list.
 Your familiar transforms into the chosen creature.

 Finally, when you cast a spell with a range of touch, your familiar can deliver the spell as if it had cast the spell.
 Your familiar must be within 100 feet of you, and it must use its :rsc-reaction: **Reaction** to deliver the spell when you cast it.
-If the spell requires an attack roll, you use your attack modifier for the roll.
+If the spell requires an :d20-attack: **Attack Roll**, you use your attack modifier for the roll.

 ### Fog Cloud
 *1st-level Conjuration*